MonetDB/MonetDB-PHP/Examples/WebQuery/README.md

 Steps:

 - Follow the Dockerfile instructions in the main README.md file of the project.
-- Log into the Docker container
+- Log into the Docker container with `docker/login.sh`.
 - See appendix 1 on how to prepare the database.
 - Enter the `/var/MonetDB-PHP/Examples/DataModification` directory
 - Execute `composer install`